Global and Local Variables in Python

 The variable s is defined as the global variable and is used both inside the function as well as outside the function.

-Note: As there are no locals, the value from the globals will be used.
+Note: As there are no locals, the value from the globals will be used but make sure both the local and the global variables should have same name.

 If a variable with the same name is defined inside the scope of function as well then it will print the value given inside the function only and not the global value.